Manoos

 Manoos, also called Life's for Living, is a 1939 Indian Marathi social melodrama film directed by V. Shantaram.
 The movie was simultaneously made in Hindi as Aadmi.
 The film was based on a short story called "The Police Constable".
 The story was by A. Bhaskarrao, with screenplay and dialogue by Anant Kanekar.
 The cinematographer was V. Avadhoot and the music was composed by Master Krishna Rao, with lyrics by Kanekar.
 The cast included Shahu Modak, Shanta Hublikar, Sundara Bai, Ram Marathe, Narmada, Ganpatrao and Raja Paranjpe.

 Manoos, termed as a "reformist social melodrama", involved the subject of an honest policemen's love for a prostitute and his attempts to rehabilitate her, and the rejection by society.

 Plot

-Shahu Modak plays the role of an honest policeman, Ganpat, who on his beat round meets a prostitute, Maina (Shanta Hublikar).
-He saves her when there is a police raid on the sex-workers.
+Shahu Modak plays the role of an honest policeman, Ganpat, who, on his beat round, meets a prostitute, Maina (Shanta Hublikar).
+He saves her when there is a police raid on the sex workers.
 Over their several meetings, he falls in love with her.
 He attempts Maina's rehabilitation by getting her out of that atmosphere by marrying her.
 In this endeavour, he takes her to meet his mother to get her approval.
 The social disapproval brings misery.
-Modak resorts to drink and descends into alcoholism.
+Modak resorts to drinking and descends into alcoholism.
 Maina is driven by guilt and is unable to bear the jeers and snide remarks.
 She finally kills her evil uncle and refuses Ganpat's help when arrested.